A Theory of Atomic Beamforming: Atomic Beamforming with a Single Vapor Cell

-In this short-cell limit, the SNR becomes independent of the spatial directions $\theta_s$ of signal and $\theta_l$ of LO.
-This results in a uniform SNR observed by the PD, regardless of the incident directions of electric fields, demonstrating an isotropic quantum antenna behavior.
+In this short-cell limit, the SNR becomes independent of the spatial directions $\theta_s$ and $\theta_l$.
+Consequently, the PD observes a uniform SNR regardless of the incident field directions, confirming that a short vapor cell behaves as an isotropic quantum antenna.